peckb1/advent-of-code/README.md

 #### 2024
 * Day 03
   * Regex shining today!
 Sorting by the match location made the single list of all matches easy to scan through.
+* Day 12
+  * Not a day where I had the best solution; but a solution nonetheless.
+Slow scan of each field's border; ain't much, but it's honest work.

 ### Interesting approaches: